UF Campus Aerial Photo

 7. Follow-up.

 Formal meetings occur weekly and are organized and facilitated by the Co-Chairs.
-The Co-Chairs of the BCT are designated by the AVP/Chief of Police and the Vice President of Student Life.
-The designees are currently the Associate Vice President/Dean of Students and the Behavioral Services Assistant Director of the University of Florida Police Department.
+The Co-Chairs of the team are designated by the Vice President of Business Affairs and the Vice President of Student Life.
+The designees are currently the Dean of Students and the Assistant Director of the University of Florida Police Department’s Behavioral Services Division.
 Consultation between members is frequent.
 If an issue arises that needs immediate consultation, the member of the team who receives the information notifies the Co-Chairs.
-Members who are available convene either in person or via telephone.1
+Members who are available convene either in person or via telephone.